-Clause 16 - Duties to protect journalistic content
+Clause 15 - Duties to protect journalistic content

-- 71. The carve-out in clause 16 requires online platforms to consider whether content is "journalistic" when enforcing their terms of use, and to create an expedited appeals process for the reinstatement of removed journalistic content.
-These appeals processes apply not only to the creator of the content in question but also those sharing it. - 72.
-The legislation defines "journalistic content" in 16 (8) as follows: - (a) the content is- - (i) news publisher content in relation to that service, or - (ii) regulated user-generated content in relation to that service; - (b) the content is generated for the purposes of journalism; and - (c) the content is UK-linked

-73. Given the breadth of this definition it is clear that the platforms will retain a large degree of power to designate which types of content are "journalistic".
+- 64.The carve-out in clause 15 requires online platforms to consider whether content is "journalistic" when enforcing their terms of use, and to create an expedited appeals process for the reinstatement of removed journalistic content.
+These appeals processes apply not only to the creator of the content in question but also those sharing it. - 65.
+The legislation defines "journalistic content" in 15 (9) as follows: - (a) the content is- - (i) news publisher content in relation to that service, or - (ii) regulated user-generated content in relation to that service; - (b) the content is generated for the purposes of journalism; and - (c) the content is UK-linked - 66.
+Given the breadth of this definition it is clear that the platforms will retain a large degree of power to designate which types of content are "journalistic".
 It is not apparent how independent freelance or citizen journalism would fit within this description.
 A democratising effect of the internet has been the opening of spaces for marginalised voices, blogs, campaign journalism and more disintermediated news sharing.
 If carve-outs are only afforded to the journalists and media operators that social media companies choose, an unhealthy monopolisation will be quick to return.

-Clause 17 - Duty about content reporting
+Clause 16 - Duty about content reporting

-- 74. Clause 17 of the Online Safety Bill creates new mandated reporting obligations which all in-scope platforms will have to adhere to in some form.
-The clause states that intermediaries will have: - (2) A duty to operate a service using systems and processes that allow users and affected persons to easily report content which they consider to be content of a kind specified below (with the duty extending to different kinds of content depending on the kind of service, as indicated by the headings). - 75.
-This covers mandatory reporting mechanisms for content which is deemed to be illegal on all services, reporting mechanisms content which could be harmful to children on platforms that are "likely to be accessed by children" and reporting mechanisms for content which could be harmful to adults on category 1 services. - 76.
-In defending the so-called legal but harmful provisions in the Bill, the Government have tried to alleviate concerns about the damage these measures would do to free speech by continually arguing that their approach gives platforms a degree of flexibility in how they respond to their new obligations.
-The fact that clause 17 sets a mandatory duty on category 1 intermediaries to create reporting mechanisms for content which is legal but "harmful" to adults flies in the face of this argument.
-This further demonstrates that these obligations on platforms to deal with "legal but harmful" expression are certain to cause widespread tech censorship online.
+- 67. Clause 16 of the Online Safety Bill creates new mandated reporting obligations which all in-scope platforms will have to adhere to in some form.
+The clause states that intermediaries will have: - (2) A duty to operate a service using systems and processes that allow users and affected persons to easily report content which they consider to be content of a kind specified below (with the duty extending to different kinds of content depending on the kind of service, as indicated by the headings). - 68.
+This covers mandatory reporting mechanisms for content which is deemed to be illegal on all services and reporting mechanisms content which could be harmful to children on platforms that are "likely to be accessed by children".

-Clause 18 - Duties about complaints procedures
+Clause 17 - Duties about complaints procedures

-77. Clause 18 creates a duty on intermediaries to ensure that complaints systems are integrated into their systems and processes in order that they fulfil the aforementioned duties.
-This includes the mandating of complaints procedures for users who have had their content removed because the service provider in question believed that it may be illegal, harmful to children or harmful to adults.
+69. Clause 17 creates a duty on intermediaries to ensure that complaints systems are integrated into their systems and processes in order that they fulfil the aforementioned duties.
+This includes the mandating of complaints procedures for users who have had their content removed because the service provider in question believed that it may be illegal or harmful to children.

-- 78. Whilst a duty on platforms to integrate appeals processes into their processes is a welcome step when it comes to protecting freedom of expression online, the reality is that many platforms already offer this function, which in many cases lacks transparency or rigour.
+70. Whilst a duty on platforms to integrate appeals processes into their processes is a welcome step when it comes to protecting freedom of expression online, the reality is that many platforms already offer this function, which in many cases lacks transparency or rigour.
 There is nothing in the legislation about improving or setting minimum standards for these appeals processes.
-Further, this measure will make little difference if the bar for what is considered acceptable online is considerably lowered. - 79.
+Further, this measure will make little difference if the bar for what is considered acceptable online is considerably lowered.
 The duty also requires platforms to create complaints processes for users who believe a platform is in breach of their operational safety duties.
-Once again this includes giving users a means to complaining where they find "legal but harmful" material on their sites, demonstrating that platforms will not have flexibility when it comes to dealing with "content that is harmful to adults", which must be censored or removed.

-Clause 19 - Duties about freedom of expression and privacy
+Clause 18 - Duties about freedom of expression and privacy